COVID-19 pandemic in England: June 2020

-A study published on 8 June which included genome sequencing data concluded that in mid to late February travel from Italy resulted in the majority of importations.
-By 1 March this had changed to Spain and by mid-March it changed again to France; because of the travel restrictions imposed, importations after mid April were at very low levels.
+A study published on June 8 which included genome sequencing data concluded that in mid to late February travel from Italy had resulted in the majority of importations.
+By 1 March, this had changed to Spain and by mid-March it changed again to France; because of the travel restrictions imposed, importations after mid April were at very low levels.
 It was estimated that around half of the importations were by UK nationals returning to the UK.
 In the period up to 3 May, approximately 34% of detected UK transmission lineages arrived via travel from Spain, 29% from France, 14% from Italy and 23% from other countries.
 Less than 0.1% were from China.

-By 15 June the number of people in hospital had fallen steadily to around 3,900 and daily admissions were down to around 360, but each day there were still around 50 deaths reported.
+By June 15, the number of people in hospital had fallen steadily to around 3,900 and daily admissions were down to around 360, but each day there were still around 50 deaths reported.

-On 30 June the government imposed the first local lockdown in the UK after 10% of all positive cases in the UK over the past week were found in Leicester.
+On June 30, the government imposed the first local lockdown in the UK after 10% of all positive cases in the UK over the past week were found in Leicester.
 Non-essential shops in the city had to close, and the public houses and restaurants hoping to reopen on 4 July had to delay opening for at least two weeks; schools would also be shut for most pupils.

 By 30 June daily COVID-19 hospital admissions were fewer than 200 and COVID-19 daily deaths in hospital were around 30; the total number in hospital with COVID-19 was fewer than 2,700.